grokkos/ether-tx-parser/README.md

 [![Docker](https://img.shields.io/badge/Docker-Supported-blue)](https://www.docker.com/)

-A service that monitors the Ethereum blockchain for transactions and provides notifications for subscribed addresses.
-This service allows users to subscribe to Ethereum addresses and query their transactions through a simple HTTP API.
+A service that monitors the Ethereum blockchain and allows users to track transactions for specific addresses.
+Users can subscribe to Ethereum addresses and query their transactions through a simple HTTP API.
+The service continuously parses new blocks and stores transactions involving subscribed addresses in memory for later retrieval.

+## ✨ Key Features

+- Subscribe to specific Ethereum addresses for monitoring
+- Parse new Ethereum blocks in real-time
+- Query transactions for subscribed addresses
+- In-memory storage of relevant transactions

 ## 📖 Table of Contents
 - [Architecture](#architecture)